 NOTE: The lists above do not include all possible symptoms of COVID-19.

-However, if you are experiencing symptoms (see the previous section above for details), we ask that you please call the clinic at 503-223-3113 to either reschedule or transition your appointment to a virtual visit.
+However, if you have recently been diagnosed with COVID-19 or are currently experiencing symptoms of COVID-19 (see the previous section above for details), we ask that you please call the clinic at 503-223-3113 to transition your appointment to a virtual visit.

-For more information on exposure and quarantine guidance, please go to:
+For more information on preventing the spread of respiratory viruses when you’re sick, please go to:

 Practice prevention